 Just remember, the more scores you receive, the more accurate your score will be.
 And as you respond to feedback and address your client concerns, your scores will improve.
 When we began our NPS program in 2018, our score was 53.
 At the end of 2019, we had increased our score to 76.
-And now, we are proud to be closing out 2020 with a score of 85. (“World class” service!)
+And now, we are proud to have closed out 2021 with a score of 82. (“World class” service!)

 5. Decrease employee turnover

 Next up on our list of new years resolutions is decreasing employee turnover.
 Your people are at the heart of your business, and you can’t grow if you’re constantly having to retrain new hires to replace those who have left.

 One of the most widely-accepted methods to decrease turnover is improving onboarding.
 This year, take a hard look at how you bring on new hires.
 Are they getting adequate training?
 Is training uniform, or does each new hire seem to go through a brand new process?

 Making It Happen

 Consider adding an Onboarding service to streamline and automate your onboarding process.
 Additionally, if significant training is required of your new hires, explore adding a Learning Management System (LMS) to distribute and track trainings.
 (And keep these uniform for all employees as well!)